-Assessing progress being made towards interoperability of public services
+Assessing the interoperability maturity of your digital public services

 2016.37 Interoperability Maturity Assessment of a Public Service (IMAPS)

 - An IT system architect or developer and want to design, develop and assess an interoperable IT architecture supporting a digital public service;

 - An IT solutions portfolio manager and want to get insights for the governance of a portfolio of interoperable solutions for digital public services;

 - A public procurement officer and want to identify standards and specifications for an interoperable digital public service

 - A public service owner and want to diagnose the behavioural interoperability maturity level of a digital public service